 Steve: I didn’t know you were in the audience so that wasn’t paid or anything [laughs].

 The best indicator of my viewpoint on this is, last year, because of the buyouts in the industry, Beau’s made the conscious decision to start selling our brewery to our employees.
 To me, craft beer needs to be independent.
 I still take exception to large breweries calling what they’re producing “craft beer.”
 The whole point of this was that under the stewardship of the large breweries, beer became terrible.
 If we allow these large breweries to be successful in their strategy to co-opt and buyout the gains that we’ve made, I feel like we’re going to lose all the momentum that we’ve had.
+At the same time, as many would have read on the retireat21.com guide on selling a business, there are several factors that a business can also benefit from if sold to a smaller company, and i’m not against that happening to other breweries in the industry.

 As I mentioned in my keynote, if you’re 22 years old right now, you’ve never had to go through a period of time in your legal drinking life where you’ve had to suffer through terrible beer.
 It’s easy for people to imagine that it could never get that bad again, and for some people it’s hard for them to imagine that it was as bad as it was.
 I think that’s a real risk that we’re facing, because what it leads to is commoditization.
 If what we call “craft beer” becomes just another commodity, if there’s nothing special about it, then it just becomes lowest common denominator.
 Whoever’s got the cheapest price or the easiest access will be what people choose.
 And what made craft so important is that you go out of your way, that sense of discovery, that sense that it’s special.
 The large breweries are systematically trying to destroy everything that makes craft beer special, and they’re doing it strategically.